SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 Syntax:
 """""""
 This is an overloaded intrinsic.
-The loaded data are multiple scalar values of any integer, floating-point or pointer data type gathered together into one vector.
+The loaded data are multiple scalar values of any integer, floating point or pointer data type gathered together into one vector.

 ::